ekabelly/ReactCountries/README.md

 using the browser, open localhost:5000

-in order to start the user's server, use git bash again in that folder type in npm init
+in order to start the user's server, use git bash again in that folder

-npm install wait for the procces to complete

 type in nodemon app.js
+this server will run on port 4500.

 now the user's tab on the app will have data.